Here’s 22 Suggestions For What To Do With Lemons

 5. Make Cleaning Vinegar

-Vinegar is one of my favorite natural cleaners, but I know a lot of people don’t like the smell.
+I love to clean with vinegar.
+It’s actually one of my favorite natural cleaning agents, but I know a lot of people don’t like the smell.
 So I created a scented cleaning vinegar that you can use to clean almost anything!
 Just grab some lemons and a jug of vinegar, and follow the easy steps below.

 6. Eliminate Fridge Odors